stanford-cs248/shading/README.md

 ## Build Instructions

 In order to ease the process of running on different platforms, we will be using [CMake](http://www.cmake.org/) for our assignments.
 You will need a CMake installation of version 2.8+ to build the code for this assignment.
 It should also be relatively easy to build the assignment and work locally on your OSX or 64-bit version of Linux or Windows.
-The project can be run by SSH'ing to rice.stanford.edu with your SUNet ID, password, and two-step authentication using MobaXterm (remember to turn on X11 forwarding).
+The project can be run by SSH'ing to rice.stanford.edu with your SUNet ID, password, and two-step authentication (remember to turn on X11 forwarding).
 If you choose to do so, you can skip over to the next step.
 The project requires OpenGL version 3.0+.

 ### OS X/Linux Build Instructions